petermartens98/VoiceRAG-AI-Powered-Voice-Assistant-with-Knowledge-Retrieval/README.md

 Frontend built with React for seamless voice interactions and knowledge querying.
 Connects directly to the ElevenLabs Agent and n8n RAG workflows for end-to-end conversational intelligence.

----

-Would you like me to add a **“Quick Start”** section (setup instructions, environment variables, and run commands)?
-It’d make the README more useful for GitHub.